 Folded limestone strata, this is one of the best places to really understand how erosion has shaped this rugged coast.
 Probably more one for the geologically inclined, it also offers some pretty extreme climbing and its bottom is perfect for exploring with kayak on low tide.

-Things to do in Jurassic Coast: Durdle Door
+Things to do in Jurassic Coast Devon: Durdle Door

 Along along a steep coastal path lies the unmistakable limestone arch of Durdle Door, a gateway into paradise.
 Maybe sun lovers flock here for its desirable beaches but the more informed will note its geology— the beauty of the contrasting hardnesses of the rocks, and dizzying patterns of faults and folds.
 A bit of a hike but thats what makes Jurassic Coast walking holidays so special!

-Things to do in Jurassic Coast: Portland Bill Lighthouse
+Things to do in Jurassic Coast Devon: Portland Bill Lighthouse

-.The Portland Bill Lighthouse has been guiding passing vessels through the hazardous waters of the Jurassic Coast for over a century.
+.The Portland Bill Lighthouse has been guiding passing vessels through the hazardous waters of the Jurassic Coast and the East Devon Coast for over a century.
 It now has cult status and is considered a way mark for ships navigating the English Channel.
 The third lighthouse to stand here in just over 300 years.
 The location also offers a stunning vista out into the boundless ocean.